petershin/liferay-learn/docs/commerce/latest/en/starting-a-store/store-setup-overview.md

 #### Product Pricing

-There are several ways to price products and these methods are related to one another in a pricing hierarchy: base price, price list, tiered price, promo price and discount.
+There are several ways to price products and these methods are related to one another in a pricing hierarchy: base price, price list, tiered price, promo price, and discount.
 Pricing is managed per SKU.

 - [Pricing](../pricing/introduction-to-pricing.md)
 - [Price Lists](../pricing/creating-a-price-list.md)